Why User Experience Matters for Startups

 Bad product experiences are extremely damaging

 Building a product with a poor customer experience isn’t just expensive.
 A tarnished brand reputation is a real consequence of not considering users.
-And that tarnished reputation means you lose business: Many consumers decrease or stop spending altogether with a company after a negative experience.
+And that tarnished reputation means you lose business: Many consumers with a company after a negative experience.

 While users might tolerate a painful solution from a big, established brand, startups don’t have the same baked-in loyalty and authority.
 Brand loyalty is especially important for subscription-based products—you want to retain customers and encourage them to upgrade their plan.
 If it’s difficult for customers to achieve what they’re trying to do with your product, you’ll drive them away.